wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_docker.md

 immutable docker image is that you can easily implement a CI/CD pipeline to systematically test the solution before deploying in production.

+## Docker Images (WSO2 Micro Integrator)

+Two docker images are available for the Micro Integrator:

 -   The Micro Integrator Docker image (with the latest products) is available in the [WSO2 Docker Registry](https://docker.wso2.com/) .
     **Note** that you need a valid WSO2 subscription to use the Docker